MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The greatest test of courage on earth is to bear defeat without losing heart.
+> Success is built sequentially.
+It's one thing at a time.
-> -- Robert Greene
+> -- Gary Keller